Liroo/liroopierre/README.md

 > And also because I want to maintain this theme updated so no surcharge :)

 ### Contributing

+> This repo is my own website where only source are open.
+If you want to contribute, please check the base repo [wp-liroo](https://github.com/Liroo/wp-liroo) where you can do better things.

 Great that you are considering supporting the project.
 You have a lot of ways to help us grow.
 We appreciate all contributions, even the smallest.